 DCP International All-Cap Review

-Hopefully, these sector overviews helped to provide additional insight into our thinking and processes, especially as it relates to where we are looking at opportunities currently.
 The team and I at Durand Capital truly appreciate your loyalty and trust.
 As always, if you have any questions in regard to anything above, or just questions about the strategy in general, please do not hesitate to get in contact.

 Durand Capital Partners